alisonykim/alisonykim.github.io/_pages/home.md

 <p>
 Hi there!
 I am currently pursuing a Master's in (Digital) Linguistics at the University of Zurich.
 There, I'm also part of a team working on an SNSF-funded project on <a href="https://www.cl.uzh.ch/en/texttechnologies/research/opinionmining/sentiment-inference.html" target="_blank">stance detection in German</a>.<br><br>

-Originally, I'm from Los Angeles, California.
-I often miss its beaches and tacos, though snow and Bircher Müesli have grown on me during my time in Switzerland.<br><br>
+I was born and raised in Los Angeles, California.
+Naturally, I miss its beaches and tacos, though snow and Bircher Müesli have grown on me during my time in Switzerland.<br><br>

 Outside of computational linguistics, I'm passionate about mental healthcare, LGBTQ+ rights, veganism, and sustainable fashion.
 I enjoy traveling solo, taking walks, going to the movies, and making Korean food for friends.
-I'm also a huge fan of the Swiss Federal Railways and can be found from time to time in what I call my "train office".<br><br>
+I'm also a huge fan of the Swiss Federal Railways and can be found working from time to time in what I call my "train office".<br><br>

 Lastly, I prefer Coop to Migros.
 But neither compares to <a href="https://g.page/BerkeleyBowlMarketplace?share" target="_blank">Berkeley Bowl</a>.<br>